A mixture of traditional and modern artistic styles to appeal to the taste of everyone in your family.

 Ultimately it is up to you, but we ask that you tell those friends and family members with trigger fingers to relax and enjoy the event.
 Let your guests soak in the moment and have a wonderful time, while we do the work.
 Having too many cameras going off at once can cause real problems on the technical side of photography, which is why it’s often discouraged or disallowed.
 For the family formals and the session with just our brides and grooms, guests are not allowed to attend and are asked to enjoy the pre-reception so we can work efficiently and in a timely manner to get everyone done and on track for the start of the reception.

 You may want to ask the coordinator ahead of time so you’ll know what limitations a church may have placed on your photography team.
 In the most extreme cases some churches do not allow any photography during the ceremony.
 It’s best to find this out early and see what we can do to work with your venue.

 Yes, a buffet plate or hot meal is required for any wedding that contracts six hours or more, for both the primary photographer and second photographer.
 Please check with the caters to make sure they won’t be serving your vendors pre-made ham sandwiches and chips, due to dietary restrictions.

 Check with us for hourly rates on overtime.
 You’ll be given the option to make that decision at the reception.
 It’s best to let us know beforehand, both for a lower rate and to ensure we bring everything we need to cover the extra hours.

-While we cover all the standard expected moments along with candid shots.
+While we cover all the standard expected moments along with candid shots and details (Dress, shoes, jewelry, handmade decor, etc).
 If you have any unique plans for surprises or will be incorporating religious elements (example: Indian, Jewish, Korean, etc) please do send that information over so we can be well prepared.

 After the Wedding